Apprenticeships

 * Only to conserve woodland birds of conservation concern, listed here.

-Natural Resources Wales (NRW) conducted a review of their 2023 GLs for wild bird control and has since published its 2024 GLs, which contain some alterations from 2023.
-The most significant change is that magpie are no longer included on GL001, meaning that it is now an offence to kill or take magpie.
-The 2024 versions of GL001 and GL002 came into effect on 1 January 2024 and expire on 31 December 2024, GL004 2023 is still in effect and will be replaced by the 2024 version on 1 February 2024, which will then expire on 31 August 2024.
+Issued by Natural Resources Wales, the 2025 versions of GL001 and GL002 came into effect on 1 January 2025 and expire on 31 December 2025.
+GL004 2025 will come into effect on 1 February 2025, which will then expire on 31 August 2025.
+Last year's removal of magpie from GL001 remains in effect.
 The full details of the Welsh GLs are available here, a summary of target species and purposes is in this table:

-The General Licences 01, 02 and 03, issued by NatureScot for 2024 are unchanged from those issued for 2023.
-These licences are valid from 1 January 2023 to 31 December 2024.
+The General Licences 01, 02 and 03, issued by NatureScot for 2025 are unchanged from those issued for 2024, beside the addition of a method specific to the taking of feral pigeon at night under GL02 and GL03.
+These licences are valid from 1 January 2025 to 31 December 2025.
 There are numerous conditions to each of the licences, full details of which can be found here.
 The following table summarises which species can be taken for what purposes in Scotland.

 It is important to note that TPG1, TPG2 and TPG3 are not valid on Sundays or in the period commencing one hour after sunset on any day and ending one hour before sunrise on the next day.